johanahuertas/execai-capstone/README.md

 - Event titles
 - Duration

-This structured representation allows the system to convert natural language into executable actions.
+ExecAI uses a hybrid parsing strategy.
+When an LLM is configured, the parser uses it to improve interpretation of ambiguous or compound requests.
+When LLM services are unavailable, the system falls back to rule-based parsing so the assistant still produces a usable result.

 ### Orchestrator

 The orchestrator acts as the decision engine of the assistant.
 Based on the detected intent and extracted entities, it determines which action should be executed and which integration should be invoked.

-This component ensures that the assistant behaves predictably and that different capabilities such as email, scheduling, and suggestion flows are handled through a unified decision layer.
+This component ensures that different capabilities such as email, scheduling, conflict detection, and combined workflows are handled through a unified decision layer.

 ### Availability Engine

 The availability module evaluates calendar availability and detects scheduling conflicts.
 When a requested meeting time is unavailable, the system generates alternative meeting slots.

+### AI Draft Generation

+The draft-generation module creates new email drafts, contextual replies, and draft revisions.
+It supports a three-tier strategy:

+- OpenAI as the primary LLM path
+- Groq as a fallback LLM path
+- Rule-based templates as a final fallback

+This allows the system to continue working even when one provider is unavailable.

 ### Service Integrations

 ExecAI integrates with external services in order to execute actions:

-- Google Calendar API for event creation, event listing, and availability checks
+- Google Calendar API for event creation, event listing, deletion, and availability checks
-- Gmail API for reading emails and generating drafts
+- Gmail API for reading emails, generating drafts, replies, and sending emails
+- Microsoft Graph API for Outlook calendar and mail operations
-- Google OAuth for secure account connection from the UI
+- Google OAuth 2.0 for secure account connection
+- Microsoft OAuth 2.0 for secure account connection

 ------------------------------------------------------------------------

 ## Execution Flow

 The following diagram illustrates how a request moves through the system.

 ![ExecAI Sequence](docs/execai_sequence_diagram.png)